bmwcarit/ramses-logic/README.rst

 Examples
 ========================

-Have a look at the sample code in the `examples directory <https://github.com/GENIVI/ramses-logic/tree/master/examples>`_ which demonstrates different aspects and features of the ``RAMSES logic`` library in a minimalistic fashion.
+Prefer to learn by example?
+Have a look at our `self-contained example snippets <https://genivi.github.io/ramses-logic/api.html#list-of-all-examples>`_.